 Specially trained public health professionals lead such efforts, leveraging medical know-how and leadership experience to develop, deploy, and manage educational initiatives meant to improve clinical outcomes and prevent the spread of disease.
 This niche is ideal for individuals who might already work in health care but are interested in moving into more prominent positions that offer them the opportunity to maximize their impact.

 After learning about the field, it’s not difficult to understand why health promotion is important.
-Students who are pursuing an online Master of Public Health program can benefit from becoming familiar with the field, its history, and the specific skills and experience that facilitate success.
+Students who are pursuing an online MPH no GRE can benefit from becoming familiar with the field, its history, and the specific skills and experience that facilitate success.

 What Is Health Promotion?